NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 The magic of the Parareal algorithm lies in its divide-and-conquer approach to solving initial value problems.
 The "root" problem is sequentially and inaccurately solved to divide it into smaller problems whose initial values are defined by the solution.
 Those problems are simultaneously and accurately solved in parallel.
 The root problem is then solved in the same way as before, but at each step, the data is modified by combining the previous accurate and inaccurate solutions.
 Finally, the new root solution defines new problems, and the loop continues until the the solution has converged.

 #pagebreak()
-== The Parareal Algorithm at Scale
+== Implementing the Parareal Algorithm at Scale

-The PA as described in @sec:Parareal ignores the details and nuances of implementing it.
-The primary goal of this work is to provide two new models for implementation: using the massively parallel architecture of graphics processing units (GPUs), and the scalability of distributed systems.
+@sec:Parareal highlights the PA's nature of being quasi-embarrassingly-parallel i.e. the performance of the algorithm scales with the number of threads, while still being bottlenecked by a periodic sequential process.
+That being said, the previous discussion ignores the details and nuances of implementing the PA including the actual form of the threads.
+The primary goal of this work is to provide two new implementation models that both take advantage of increased parallelism and allow easy scaling: using the massively parallel architecture of graphics processing units (GPUs), and the scalability of distributed systems.
 Instances of these implementations are also provided @Chapman_PararealGPU_jl.

 The PA as defined in @alg:parareal does not change in it _what_ it does when implemented to use GPUs, but rather _how_ it does.
 There are several issues that arise when utilizing general-purpose GPU computing (GPGPU) such as the GPU needing to wait until the CPU tells it to do something, better performance with less precision, and the restriction to using primitive types like "ints" and "floats".
 Though, the biggest issue is the need to consider the movement of data between RAM and VRAM, or more generally host memory and device memory; considering unshared memory spaces will be even more important in section @sec:distributed.